pruyontrarakk/FoosballSimulatorProject/README.md

 **Notes**
 - Intrinsics are valid **only for this resolution** (3024×4032).
 Recalibrate if you change resolution or device.

-### Interpreting quality

-- **Mean reprojection error:** ≤ **0.7 px** is good.
-- **Visual check:** `undistorted_preview.jpg` should show straight table rails and checkerboard lines with no bending.

 ### Troubleshooting

 - **“Could not find corners”**
-  - Some provided images present this error even with the (9,6) included; this is likely due to human error.
+  - Some provided images present this error even with the (9,6) included; this is likely due to glare, motion blur, occlutions, or non-flat surfaces.
-  - Ensure the entire inner-corner grid is visible (not occluded by rods/walls).
-  - Reduce glare, keep the sheet flat, and use sharp images (no motion blur).